Bolstered by allies, Biden officials take blunt message to first China talks

 ON U.S. SOIL

-Sullivan told reporters last week he didn't expect Trump's Phase 1 trade deal, or details on tariffs or export controls, to be a major topic in Alaska, and noted many of the economic specialists needed to reach detailed agreements would be absent.
+Sullivan told reporters last week he did not expect Trump's Phase 1 trade deal, or details on tariffs or export controls, to be a major topic in Alaska, and noted many of the economic specialists needed to reach detailed agreements would be absent.

-Sullivan said the United States would use the meeting to convey to China its strategic intention and concerns with China's actions, including the rollback of democracy in Hong Kong, human rights abuses in Xinjiang, strains across the Taiwan Strait, economic coercion over Australia, and harassment in waters disputed with Japan around the Senkaku islands.
+He said the United States would convey to China its strategic intention and concerns with China's actions, including the rollback of democracy in Hong Kong, human rights abuses in Xinjiang, strains across the Taiwan Strait, economic coercion of Australia, and harassment in waters disputed with Japan.

-Biden officials have said it was important to them that their first high-level contact with China happen in the United States, with Alaska a symbolic reference to the country's enduring Pacific power.
+Biden officials have said it was important that their first high-level contact with China happen in the United States, with Alaska a symbolic reference to enduring U.S. Pacific power.

 It will be the second consecutive time in less than a year that Yang has flown to U.S. soil.
-Despite this gesture, seen by Chinese observers as a sign of Beijing's goodwill, there appears little hope, on both sides, for breakthroughs.
+Despite this gesture, seen by Chinese observers as a sign of Beijing's goodwill, there appears little hope, on either side, for breakthroughs.

-"Even if there is some initial cooperation on concrete matters like climate change, the positive effect of that is insignificant in the face of relations marked by competition and confrontation on all fronts," Shi Yinhong a professor at Renmin University in Beijing told Reuters.
+"Even if there is some initial cooperation on concrete matters like climate change, the positive effect of that is insignificant in the face of relations marked by competition and confrontation on all fronts," Shi Yinhong, a professor at Beijing's Renmin University, told Reuters.

+China not forthcoming in Hawaii talks, but made commitment on trade -U.S. diplomat

+China calls for a reset, but U.S. says Beijing trying to 'avert blame'

-(Reporting by Michael Martina, David Brunnstrom, and Steve Holland in Washington; Humeyra Pamuk in Seoul; and Yew Lun Tian and Gabriel Crossley in Beijing; Editing by Michael Perry)
+(Reporting by Michael Martina, David Brunnstrom, Steve Holland, David Shepardson and Chris Sanders in Washington; Humeyra Pamuk in Seoul; and Yew Lun Tian and Gabriel Crossley in Beijing; Editing by Michael Perry, Lisa Shumaker and Richard Pullin)

 ((michael.martina@thomsonreuters.com;))